smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 * a content template
 * user personas

 In addition, get them involved in helping you shape an editorial calendar.
 Also make sure you have a conversation about workflow.
 To prevent version control issues use a collaborative writing tool like GoogleDocs or Draft.
 Or use a Markdown-supporting text editor and get your content producers to commit to a private repo in Github.
 Although you'll be lucky to find a copywriter than knows Markdown/HTML/Github.
+I only started learning to code last year.

 ####How do you spot a good freelancer?
 If you like a copywriter's portfolio then that's a good start.
 You might also look for: